 Free Electric Shuttle Northern Terminal Station

-The trail kicks off here, in downtown Chattanooga at the Chattanooga Visitors Center located in the free Electric Shuttle Park North Terminal across from the Tennessee Aquarium.
+The Tanasi Trail kicks off here at 215 Broad Street, in downtown Chattanooga at the Chattanooga Visitors Center located in the free Electric Shuttle Park North Terminal across from the Tennessee Aquarium.
 Stop in for information on attractions, events and fun tips before you hit the Tanasi Trail.
-This is a great starting place for exploring downtown's world-class attractions and sights, whether you set off on foot, by car, or catch the free Electric Shuttle.
-Shuttles run every 5 to 10 minutes daily between the Tennessee Aquarium (point 2) and the Chattanooga Choo Choo complex (point 17) with stops everywhere in between, including the restaurants in Jack's Alley (between 4th & 5th Streets) and The Shoppes at Warehouse Row.
+This is a great starting place for exploring downtown’s world class attractions and sights, whether you set off on foot, by bike or car, or just catch the free Electric Shuttle.
+Shuttles run every 5 to 10 minutes daily between the Tennessee Aquarium and the Chattanooga Choo Choo Complex with stops everywhere in between, including the restaurants in Jack’s Alley (Between 4th & 5th Streets) and The Shoppes at Warehouse Row.
 Grab a shuttle brochure, hop on and explore!
 The Visitors Center is open daily – from 10:00 a.m.-5:00 p.m.
 EST

 215 Broad St.